 - The gavel of the association is literally a piece of our history.
 On January 29, 1965, CSU President William E. Morgan presented a gavel to the CSUWA.
 The gavel was made from the Colorado Christmas Tree sent to Washington, D.C. for use in the White House during the term of John F. Kennedy.
 The tree was later returned to Colorado and our gavel became one of its by-products.

-- Contributions of $291,000 since 1979 in scholarships from CSUWA to CSU students needing financial aid
+- Contributions of over $500,000 since 1979 in scholarships from CSUWA to CSU students needing financial aid

 - Annual recognition event honoring scholarship recipients

 - 23 scholarships

 - Tax deductible contributions to CSU Foundation for CSUWA scholarships encouraged

 - Encourage potential donors to form endowed scholarships

 - Support for CSU Bonfils Blood Bank drive

 - Social events – membership tea, holiday reception, spring program